By Eduardo Ormaeche

 After a quick and yummy breakfast we started birding the road again, focusing on the area between the station and Pillahuata.
 We did well, adding Bolivian Tyrannulet, Black-backed Tody-Flycatcher, Three-striped Hemispingus, Golden-collared Tanager, Blue-and-black Tanager, and Maroon-belted Chat-Tyrant to our list.
 A remarkable Sword-billed Hummingbird proved to us that birding in the tropical Andes is magic.
 Then we found a number of flocks with Grey-eared Brushfinch, Fulvous Wren, Mountain Wren, Andean Guan, Sierran Elaenia, Hooded Mountain Tanager, Southern Mountain Cacique, and a diurnal Yungas Pygmy-Owl.
 We also heard Red-and-white Antpitta quite often during the morning, but by the time we arrived in Pillahuata it did not respond; however, we had a plan B for it.
 We started to descend deeper in to the lush forest of Manu below Pillahuata, where we found White-collared Jay, Chestnut-bellied Mountain Tanager, Blue-capped Tanager, Chestnut-breasted Coronet, and Golden-headed Quetzal.
 Later in the day the birding became quieter, though, and we didn’t manage much more than Black-backed Grosbeak, Streak-necked Flycatcher, Cinnamon Flycatcher, and Ochre-faced Tody-Flycatcher at its classic stakeout.

 We were in time to look for the Andean Cock-of-the-rock courtship display at the famous lek along the Manu Road.
 Normally almost all birders who stayed at CORL in the past used to visit the former Andean Cock-of-the-rock lek.
-However, this lek has no longer been active for several years since the place was by hit by a landslide, which washed it off the slope.
+However, this lek has no longer been active for several years since the place was hit by a landslide, which washed it off the slope.
 As a consequence the birds are now displaying at another lek that is run by a different lodge.
-Even though this lodge is not been suitable for most birders, the current lek is quite conveniently near the road.
+Even though this lodge is not suitable for most birders, the current lek is quite conveniently near the road.
 We had a very active afternoon with several male Andean Cocks-of-the-rock present and luckily also one or two females.
 It was a great time indeed with nice views of Peru’s national bird.

 Other species we saw this afternoon included Bolivian White-crowned Tapaculo, Two-banded Warbler, Three-striped Warbler, and Grey-breasted Wood Wren.